New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 In the gaming world, many people like to use the formula DAU/MAU (Daily Active Users over Monthly Active Users) to determine how sticky is a product and how often users are coming back.
 Of course, that’s not appropriate for every gamified campaign, but it shows the high level of standard games must endure to maintain their numbers.

-The Scaffolding phase ends when your users believe they have tried everything that your product offers at least one time and has become a veteran user.
+The Scaffolding phase ends when your users believe they have tried everything that your product offers at least one time.
+They are now a veteran user ready for the end game.

 The Fourth and Final Phase of a Player’s Journey is: The Endgame